Nima-Khodabandelou/Notes/notes.md

 	static synchronization:

- synchronized static method -> lock will on class not object
+ synchronized static method -> lock will on class not obj

  notify(): unblock waiting thread